 What you need to know

-By default, the MIT directory publicly displays certain biographical information about students, including your name, course, email address, year, and your MIT office address and phone number, if applicable.
+By default, the MIT directory publicly displays the following biographical information about students: your name, course, email address, year, and MIT office address and phone number, if applicable.

 In addition, and in accordance with the Family Education Rights and Privacy Act (FERPA) and MIT Policies and Procedures, we may also disclose your term address and phone number, permanent home address, degrees received, date of birth, and dates of attendance without your prior consent.

-If you do not want MIT to disclose one or more of these pieces of information, you may opt out by submitting a Request to Suppress Directory Information Form.
+If you do not want MIT to disclose one or more of these pieces of information, you may opt out by submitting a Suppress Directory Information Request.